About the Major

 One or two of the required nine upper-level courses may be relevant courses taught at Wesleyan outside the art history program in such departments as History, Religion, Classics, or Anthropology.
 These courses must be preapproved by your major advisor.

-All study abroad must be preapproved by the Office of International Studies (to receive Wesleyan credit) and by the student’s major advisor (to receive credit toward the major requirements).
-Study at other educational institutions in the United States must also be preapproved by the student’s major advisor.
-In both cases, transfer of major credit will be awarded only if the student submits a course description and /or syllabus in advance of taking the course.
+A minimum of five courses within the major must be taken at Wesleyan.
+All study abroad must be preapproved by the Office of Study Abroad (to receive Wesleyan credit) and by the student's major advisor (to receive credit toward the major requirements).
+Courses at other educational institutions in the United States must also be preapproved by the student's major advisor.
+In both cases, transfer of major credit will be awarded only if the student submits a course description and detailed syllabus in advance of taking the course.
+Preapproved credits for study-abroad or courses taken at other U.S. institutions can be used to satisfy the 200-level electives for the major but may not count toward the geographical and/or chronological distributional requirements.
+Transfer students should consult with the Art History Program Director for further information.

-A student who has completed an Advanced Placement Art History course or its equivalent while in secondary school and who has achieved a grade of 5 in the art history AP examination will be granted one AP course credit, but only after completing an intermediate-level course in art history at Wesleyan and receiving a grade of B+ or higher.
-Credit is not awarded for a score of less than 5.
+A student who has completed an Advanced Placement art history course or its equivalent while in secondary school and who has achieved a grade of 5 in the art history AP examination will be granted one AP course credit, but only after completing an intermediate-level course in art history at Wesleyan and receiving a grade of B+ or higher.
+Credit is not awarded for an AP score of less than 5.
 AP credit may not be counted toward the completion of major requirements.

 Because English represents a minority language in art history, majors are required to demonstrate proficiency in at least one foreign language.
 Proficiency is defined as a minimum of two full years of study at the college level, or the equivalent, as measured by a placement test administered by the language department in question.
 German, French, and Italian are normally considered the most valuable for study in the discipline.
 Students concentrating in the history of Asian art may use a relevant Asian language to satisfy the language requirement.